qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   discrete-policy diagnostic because the exact-reward run showed occasional large policy excursions.
 Entropy coefficient 0.001 preserves exploration without making dense repeated encoding possible.

+## 2026-08-31 — Sampled delayed reward learns the boundary rule

+- Seed 610 learned endpoint-selective encoding from sampled delayed prediction reward on fresh training mappings.
+No counterfactual reward table, endpoint target, or future relevance entered actor training.
+On new mappings, endpoint probability was 0.9993 and the endpoint gap was 0.9992.
+- Held-out reward exceeded never and matched-random-one encoding.
+Removing the target memory erased the benefit; removing the distractor improved it.
+The same policy encoded endpoints in both events despite their later roles being unobservable.
+- The rule emerged rapidly (endpoint probability 0.912 at epoch 30), but the path had two large temporary failures at epochs 90 and 340.
+Both recovered under continued training, and epochs 360–400 all exceeded 0.99.
+The final result is stable by the prespecified five-checkpoint rule, but optimization robustness requires multiseed evaluation.
+- This achieves the stronger Stage 2 goal in the simplified DM, zero-delay/no-removal, one-per-event condition.
+The next gate restores the released-code training delays, removed observations, and RM/DM/NM mixture while retaining the same online policy.